Established in 1946, R.A.Braithwaite has been an independent, family-owned jewellery business now for well over 70 years.

 Dianne married Frank in 1975 and then he finally joined the family business in February 1981 after Dianne’s father suddenly passed away the previous month.
 He was experienced having worked in commercial banking and had spent numerous holidays and weekends working within the family business but, bar the learning on the job, knew very little about the jewellery industry.
-Frank went on to complete numerous qualifications across the years to develop his knowledge and become an expert in many fields.
+Frank went on to complete numerous jewellery qualifications across the years to develop his knowledge and become an expert in many fields.

 Today, Dianne and Frank work as a team with integrated workshops to deliver the same qualities Reginald originally set out over seventy years prior.

-Expanding further from purely the retail shops, R.A.Braithwaite has, over time, had display showcases in some of the main York hotels.
+Expanding further from purely the retail shops, R.A.Braithwaite has, over time, had jewellery display showcases in the top York hotels.
 York is a very popular tourist destination city and often visitors wanted to purchase mementos such as jewellery of the famous ‘White Rose of Yorkshire’ or models of York Minster.
 Showcases were located in Elm Bank Hotel around 1964 and then later around the 1990’s in The Royal York Hotel (Now, The Principal which is attached to York Station) and also Dean Court Hotel which is situated at the west door of York Minster.

-R.A.Braithwaite has also been present at numerous wedding fayres and showcased a full bridal selection – This ranged from diamante tiaras to make any bride feel extra special on her wedding day, jewellery including the famous ‘something blue’, bridal party gifts and also the key … the wedding rings!
+R.A.Braithwaite has also been present at numerous wedding fayres and showcased a full bridal jewellery selection – This ranged from diamante tiaras to make any bride feel extra special on her wedding day, jewellery including the famous ‘something blue’, bridal party gifts and also the key … the wedding rings!
 Wedding fayres were in numerous locations including Carlton Towers near Selby, The Royal York Hotel, York Racecourse, The Yorkshire Showground, Fairfield Manor Hotel, The Grange Hotel and many more.

 In the late 1990’s, R.A.Braithwaite also got ahead of the game and introduced an online brochure-style website under the name www.braithwaitesjewellers.com.
-This later turned into a fully e-commerce website and whilst needing updates, the website served the company well with orders from around the world.
+This later turned into a fully e-commerce website and whilst needing updates, the website served the local, independent jewellers in York well with orders from around the world.
 In 2019, the decision was made to move the focus of the business into purely online and close the retail shop (even though it remains open today) therefore investment was needed and the website went through a huge rebuild and redevelopment to bring it up to date in 2021.
 The company is now ready for the next 70 years of trading!